luetek/starter-web-app/apps/nest-app/src/users/README.md

 - Added acceptance test for api [tests](./user.controller.spec.ts).
 I will not be writing both Unit Test and Acceptance Tests.
 Will be adding unit tests when a cetain scenario cannot be tested using E2E tests.
 This provide a good enough tradeoff.

 - Added nest-changes for Google captha.
 We have disabled it for now in test and development.

+- Added google auth changes to fetch data from google to create a User Account.
+In this scenario not username/ password is created for user.